Jeremiah Chapter 33

 Jeremiah certainly did not know all there was to know of God.
-The closer Jeremiah (or any of us), will draw to God in prayer the more of Himself God will show.
-There is nothing impossible to God.
+The closer Jeremiah (or any of us) will draw to God in prayer, the more of Himself God will show.
+There is nothing impossible for God.
 God reveals Himself to those who obey and follow Him.

 Jeremiah 33:4 “For thus saith the LORD, the God of Israel, concerning the houses of this city, and concerning the houses of the kings of Judah, which are thrown down by the mounts, and by the sword;”

 The destruction of Jerusalem by the Chaldeans, which was now fulfilling, is here mentioned as a pledge of the accomplishment of spiritual blessings spoken of.
 And to assure the prophet, that as he would with his own eyes see the fulfilment of the prophecies he had delivered out in the name of the Lord concerning that, so likewise, as certainly would the other be brought to pass.